2013 Nissan Juke Performance

 Acceleration and Power

-All 2013 Nissan Juke models have a 1.6-liter, turbocharged four-cylinder engine that makes 188 horsepower.
+All 2013 Nissan Juke models have a turbocharged 1.6-liter four-cylinder engine that makes 188 horsepower.
 A continuously variable transmission (CVT) is standard, and a six-speed manual transmission is optional on SV and SL trims with front-wheel drive.
 All-wheel drive is optional on all models.
-With front-wheel drive and the CVT, the Juke achieves an EPA-estimated 27/32 mpg city/highway, which is better than most affordable compact SUVs.
+With front-wheel drive and the CVT, the Juke achieves an EPA-estimated 27/32 mpg city/highway, which is better than the fuel economy of most affordable compact SUVs.
 All-wheel drive models yield 25/30 mpg.
 All models use premium gasoline, which is rare for non-luxury crossovers.

 Most reviewers agree that the 2013 Juke’s engine offers plenty of power for highway driving and passing maneuvers, though one says it’s not very quick from a start.
 Test drivers also like the Juke’s manual and continuously variable transmissions.
 They say the manual is smooth, but one reviewer wishes it was available on models with all-wheel drive.
 Auto critics call the CVT responsive.

 - "The manual transmission shifts smoothly, with agreeable clutch action.
 The CVT is alert and responsive." -- Consumer Guide (2012)